2009 Superettan: Relegation play-offs

 Trollhättan and Qviding, who were the 13th and 14th teams in Superettan 2009 faced with Brage and Skövde, who were runners-up of Division 1.

-Trollhättan won the play-out by 7-4 aggragate and remained in Superettan for 2010 season.
+Trollhättan won the play-out by 7-4 aggregate and remained in Superettan for 2010 season.
 Skövde, Division 1 Södra runner-up, didn't promote.

 Brage, Division 1 Norra runner-up, won the play-out by 3-1 aggregate and promoted to Superettan for 2010 season.
 Qviding relegated to Division 1 Norra.